The moderate-minded writer: Finding my voice as an intellectual in a climate of extremes

 Artificial intelligence-driven platforms serve a constant stream of news and commentary that reflect our existing biases and beliefs rather than news and analysis that might challenge them.

-Because they kidnap our attention, the most inflammatory, most outrageous, and most catastrophic headlines are rewarded by social media algorithms, ensuring that they travel the furthest.2 When a major event occurs or a policy proposal is announced, your first thought in today's news feed culture is not your original idea but almost inevitably a headline or commenter appealing to your worse biases.3
+When a major event occurs, or a policy proposal is announced, your first thought in today's news feed culture is not your original idea but, almost inevitably, a headline or commenter appealing to your worse biases.2

 Playing to the rawest elements of human nature, today’s social media-driven outrage machine has greatly damaged intellectual life, destroying our ability to think independently and discuss productively across lines of difference.